 MSc in Psychoanalytic & Developmental Psychology

 The Anna Freud Centre in conjunction with University College

 Registered Psychologist of the Hong Kong Psychological Society.

-Registered BAPT Play Therapist and Clinical supervisor.
+Registered BAPT Play Therapist.
 The British Association of Play Therapists (BAPT).

 2010 - present